Campbell River Master Transportation Plan

 Share Campbell River Master Transportation Plan on Facebook Share Campbell River Master Transportation Plan on Twitter Share Campbell River Master Transportation Plan on Linkedin Email Campbell River Master Transportation Plan link

-BC Transit representatives will also attend the open house to engage participants on future transit needs and priorities.
+BC Transit representatives also attended the open house to engage participants on future transit needs and priorities.
 This feedback will help BC Transit identify service gaps as they begin work on the Transit Future Action Plan for Campbell River.
-Feedback can also be submitted via an online survey at https://engage.bctransit.com from April 29 to May 12, 2024
+Feedback can also be submitted through the BC Transit online survey until May 12, 2024.

 Following the open house, and when all survey responses have been received, the City will review the feedback and finalize the draft MTP.
 In late Spring 2024, Council will receive the draft MTP for consideration.